kaczmprz/invoices/README.md

 This project is a simple app to manage create and manage settlements with various vendors.
 On the frontend you can create customers, companies, materialas and invoices.
-On the backend you can you simple rest api to list above objects.
+On the backend you can use simple rest api to list above objects.

 ## Prerequisities